Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Vroom/readme.txt

    VroomJs (http://github.com/pauldotknopf/vroomjs-core) version 1.2.3 with support
    of V8 version 3.17.16.2).

-   For correct working of the VroomJs on Windows require assemblies `msvcr110.dll` from the Visual C++ Redistributable for Visual Studio 2012 and `msvcp140.dll` from the Microsoft Visual C++ 2015 Redistributable.
+   For correct working of the VroomJs on Windows require the Visual C++ Redistributable for Visual Studio 2012 and the Microsoft Visual C++ 2015 Redistributable.

    =============
    RELEASE NOTES